nadialafreniere/nadialafreniere.github.io/teaching.md

 ref: enseignement
 ---

+## Courses for which I was the instructor

 This 2022-2023 academic year, I am teaching the following courses at Dartmouth College:
  * [Calculus (MATH 3)](https://math.dartmouth.edu/~m3f22), in the Fall
  * Topics in Combinatorics (graduate, MATH 108), in the Winter